-The locals are friendly and welcoming and you are sure to get some relaxing in, whether it is wandering the shell laden beaches or walking through the old growth forests or visiting one of the local spas!”
+The locals are friendly and welcoming and you are sure to get some relaxation in, whether it is wandering the shell-laden beaches or walking through the old-growth forests, or visiting one of the local spas!

 By Lindsay Nieminen of Carpe Diem Our Way

 For those of you who are located outside the U.S., or who would like a big adventure, here are some amazing (and exotic) babymoon vacation destinations in other countries: